cheshireoctopus/gafewd/README.md

 Hosted at [http://gafewd.surge.sh/](http://gafewd.surge.sh/).

-Please feel free to fork your own class.
+Please feel free to fork for your own class.
 Contributions are welcome 👍

 If you are looking for just the static web portal assets, see [https://github.com/cheshireoctopus/gafewd-portal](https://github.com/cheshireoctopus/gafewd-portal).